HatchlingByHeart/PastLink/README.md

 PastLink is a web-based alternative to Crowd Control for manipulating an A Link to the Past Randomizer game.
 Useful as a Streamer vs Chat tool.

+#ATTENTION followers of this project:
+Due to unforeseen difficulties, the development focus for PastLink is shifting.
+In testing, the HTTP GET function built into BizHawk is too slow and causes severe stuttering when executing PastLink due to BizHawk waiting until the data is fetched.
+It was then I was made aware of a Lua feature known as Coroutines, which supposedly alleviates issues such as this by running functions in parallel with the main one.

+Unfortunately, performance was **still** not satisfactory after using Coroutines in testing (said testing was not committed to the repo).
+It improved a little but still stuttered overall.
+I have decided to shift the approach to creating a companion application to run alongside BizHawk to fetch the commands from the server, and pass them on to BizHawk via a file.
+As far as I know, reading from local files on BizHawk does not incur a performance hit.

+This has unfortunately delayed the planned release of PastLink, but I hope to have something tangible soon.

 # Why PastLink?

 PastLink was born from my desire for a free and open source alternative to a "Streamer vs Chat" tool known as Crowd Control for Zelda A Link to the Past Randomizer runs.